Mengyu8042/Double-OT/README.md

 * `double_ot.py`: Implementation of the proposed Double OT method.
 * `plot_utils.py`: Contains useful functions for plotting.
 * `utils.py`: Contains useful functions for data generation, processing, and result evaluation.

+## Requirements
+Python: 3.8.18

+To set up the environment, use the following commands to create and activate a Conda environment:

+    conda create -n newenv python=3.8
+    conda activate newenv

+Please install the necessary dependencies by running:

+    pip install -r requirements.txt

 ## Reproducibility
 To reproduce the results presented in the manuscript (e.g., Figure 5), you can run `demo_w_competing.ipynb`.
 Please note that this script implements all the competing methods, so it will take several hours to complete.
 Additionally, it depends on the [MATLAB Engine](https://www.mathworks.com/help/matlab/matlab-engine-for-python.html) and the [Python-R bridge (rpy2)](https://rpy2.github.io/).